That Boost Memory & Intelligence

 The best green tea is a ceremonial grade matcha the high-grade green tea powder.
 The process of turning the leaves into a very fine powder ensure more nutrients will be absorbed than using teal leaves that would be discarded after infusing the tea solution.

-Some people opt for the decaffeinated varieties of green tea so they can drink a bit more without the jittery effects of the caffeine which is not ideal for everybody.
+Some people opt for the decaffeinated varieties of green tea so they can drink a bit more without the jittery effects of caffeine which is not ideal for everybody.

 Healthful teas like green tea and Oolong make great drinks on the side to a tasty meal and provide many beneficial nutrients and polyphenols worthy of making them brain foods.